 - I worked as a tour guide for two summers at the Umpqua River Lighthouse in Oregon.
-This opportunity enabled me to learn more about this lighthouse than any of the others I've seen.
+This opportunity enabled me to learn more about that lighthouse than any of the others I've seen.
 Although I have personally visited and photographed 302 lighthouses in the United States and three Provinces in Canada, the Umpqua River Lighthouse has special meaning for me.
 This is where I was inspired to write my book titled, "The Wickie."

-Check out my book, "THE WICKIE."
+Enjoy reading my book, "THE WICKIE."
 See the book cover and watch the trailer below.

 (Wickie was a nickname used by the early lighthouse keepers at the Umpqua River Lighthouse in OR.)